risingthird/cs245/hw8/hw8.md

-#Assignment	8:	The	Case	for	a	Programming	Language
+# Assignment	8:	The	Case	for	a	Programming	Language
+## Jiaping Wang